cbernet/maldives/dogs_vs_cats/README.md

 ## Get the dataset

-To download the input dataset, you need to use the kaggle command, which is based on python 3.
+To download the input dataset,  we need to use the kaggle command, which is based on python 3.

-First create a python 3 environment for anaconda.
+First, we create a python 3 environment for anaconda.
 We will only use it to get this dataset:

 ```
 conda create -n py3 python=3